Gene Pitney: Personal life

-During his England tour in 1963 Pitney had befriended the Rolling Stones, which resulted in him attending and taking part in their recording sessions in 1964 in London.
+During his England tour in 1963–64, Pitney had befriended the Rolling Stones, which resulted in his attending and taking part in their recording sessions in London.

-In this way he met Marianne Faithfull who was entering the music scene the Rolling Stones were part of.
-Their relationship ended with an abortion early in 1965, after she had gotten pregnant with Pitney on a United Kingdom tour.
+In this way he met Marianne Faithfull who was entering the music scene of which the Rolling Stones were a part.
+Their relationship ended with an abortion early in 1965, after she became pregnant by Pitney on a United Kingdom tour.

 At that point Faithfull was 18 and Pitney was around 25 years old.
 Abortions were still illegal in the United Kingdom at the time and Marianne later stated that she had a hard time dealing with the guilt.

 At the height of his fame in 1967, Pitney married his childhood sweetheart, Lynne Gayton, and the couple had three sons, Todd, Christopher, and David.

 Death

-Pitney was touring the UK in the spring of 2006 when his manager found him dead in his hotel room following a concert in Cardiff, Wales, on April 5.
+On April 5, 2006, while on tour in the UK, Pitney was found dead by his manager in a hotel room in Cardiff, Wales.
 An autopsy found the cause of death to be a heart attack and that he had severely occluded coronary arteries.
 His final show at Cardiff's St David's Hall, which earned him a standing ovation, ended with "Town Without Pity".
 He was buried at Somers Center Cemetery in Somers, Connecticut.